sjmisina/Solar-Panel-Potential-Energy/README.md

 In this project we are looking to use various weather features to predict the voltage output of solar panel arrays.
 Because of this we knew we would want some kind of regression model.
 We have a group of weather features but we are not certain which ones will be significant so we knew unsupervised machine learning would be the route we would take.
 The combination of regression and unsupervised learning made us decide that a neural network was the best fit for our analysis.
 Using a neural net means our model will be able to handle noise in the training data well and may provide a higher degree of accuracy than standard linear regression if we are able to build the model properly.
 A limitation of neural nets is that the path to optimizing the model is unclear and is mostly dependent on trial and error.
 This is the main limitation of neural nets.
 Although they are able to approximate nearly any function it is very difficult to use the model to actually give you the function that is being approximated.
 This means that we cannot distil our model into a function and we are reliant on the model to provide us with the functions output.
 Despite these drawbacks we still believe that a neural net is the right tool for our analysis.

+### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)

+### Description of how they have trained the model thus far, and any additional training that will take place

+### Description of current accuracy score

 # Database

 ### Database stores static data for use during the project